Troops are massing on the border. They're planning to invade and take over.

 Brian Martin is professor of social sciences at the University of Wollongong, Australia and author of books and articles on nonviolent action.
 He is active in the group Schweik Action Wollongong that carries out nonviolence-related community research projects.

-Brian Martin's publications on peace, war and nonviolence
+Brian Martin's publications on social defence

 Brian Martin's publications